Publications

 2023

-1. Luccioni, A. S., & Rogers, A. (2023).
+1. :black_nib: Luccioni, A. S., & Rogers, A. (2023).
 Mind Your Language (Model): Fact-Checking LLMs and Their Role in NLP Research and Practice. arXiv (under review).

 Much of the recent discourse within the NLP research community has been centered around Large Language Models (LLMs), their functionality and potential – yet not only do we not have a working definition of LLMs, but much of this discourse relies on claims and assumptions that are worth re-examining.
 This position paper contributes a definition of LLMs, explicates some of the assumptions made regarding their functionality, and outlines the existing evidence for and against them.
 We conclude with suggestions for research directions and their framing in future work.

-2. Rogers, A., Karpinska, M., Boyd-Graber, J., & Okazaki, N. (2023).
+2. :black_nib: Rogers, A., Karpinska, M., Boyd-Graber, J., & Okazaki, N. (2023).
 Program Chairs’ Report on Peer Review at ACL 2023.
-Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), xl–lxxv.
 Toronto, Canada: Association for Computational Linguistics.

 We present a summary of the efforts to improve conference peer review that were implemented at ACL’23.
 This includes work with the goal of improving review quality, clearer workflow and decision support for the area chairs, as well as our efforts to improve paper-reviewer matching for various kinds of non- mainstream NLP work, and improve the overall incentives for all participants of the peer review process.
 We present analysis of the factors affecting peer review, identify the most problematic issues that the authors complained about, and provide suggestions for the future chairs.
 We hope that publishing such reports would (a) improve transparency in decision-making, (b) help the people new to the field to understand how the *ACL conferences work, (c) provide useful data for the future chairs and workshop organizers, and also academic work on peer review, and (d) provide useful context for the final program, as a source of information for meta-research on the structure and trajectory of the field of NLP.

-3. Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
+3. :notebook: Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
 (2023).
 Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Toronto, Canada: Association for Computational Linguistics.

-4. Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
+4. :notebook: Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
 (2023).
 Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers).
 Toronto, Canada: Association for Computational Linguistics.

-5. Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
+5. :notebook: Rogers, A., Boyd-Graber, J., & Okazaki, N. (Eds.).
 (2023).
 Findings of the Association for Computational Linguistics: ACL 2023.
 Toronto, Canada: Association for Computational Linguistics.

-7. Piktus, A., Akiki, C., Villegas, P., Laurençon, H., Dupont, G., Luccioni, S., … Rogers, A. (2023).
+6. :newspaper: :large_orange_diamond: Piktus, A., Akiki, C., Villegas, P., Laurençon, H., Dupont, G., Luccioni, S., … Rogers, A. (2023).
 The ROOTS Search Tool: Data Transparency for LLMs.
 Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 3: System Demonstrations), 304–314.
 Toronto, Canada: Association for Computational Linguistics.

 ROOTS is a 1.6TB multilingual text corpus developed for the training of BLOOM, currently the largest language model explicitly accompanied by commensurate data governance efforts.
 In continuation of these efforts, we present the ROOTS Search Tool: a search engine over the entire ROOTS corpus offering both fuzzy and exact search capabilities.
 ROOTS is the largest corpus to date that can be investigated this way.
 The ROOTS Search Tool is open-sourced and available on Hugging Face Spaces: https://huggingface.co/spaces/bigscience-data/roots-search.
 We describe our implementation and the possible use cases of our tool.

-8. Can, B., Mozes, M., Cahyawijaya, S., Saphra, N., Kassner, N., Ravfogel, S., … Voita, L. (Eds.).
+7. :notebook: Can, B., Mozes, M., Cahyawijaya, S., Saphra, N., Kassner, N., Ravfogel, S., … Voita, L. (Eds.).
 (2023).
 Proceedings of the 8th Workshop on Representation Learning for NLP (RepL4NLP 2023).
 Toronto, Canada: Association for Computational Linguistics.

 2022

-1. Scao, T. L., Fan, A., Akiki, C., Pavlick, E., Ilić, S., Hesslow, D., … Wolf, T. (2022).
+1. :black_nib: Scao, T. L., Fan, A., Akiki, C., Pavlick, E., Ilić, S., Hesslow, D., … Wolf, T. (2022).
 BLOOM: A 176B-Parameter Open-Access Multilingual Language Model. arxiv.

 Large language models (LLMs) have been shown to be able to perform new tasks based on a few demonstrations or natural language instructions.
 While these capabilities have led to widespread adoption, most LLMs are developed by resource-rich organizations and are frequently kept from the public.
 As a step towards democratizing this powerful technology, we present BLOOM, a 176B-parameter open-access language model designed and built thanks to a collaboration of hundreds of researchers.
 BLOOM is a decoder-only Transformer language model that was trained on the ROOTS corpus, a dataset comprising hundreds of sources in 46 natural and 13 programming languages (59 in total).
 We find that BLOOM achieves competitive performance on a wide variety of benchmarks, with stronger results after undergoing multitask prompted finetuning.
 To facilitate future research and applications using LLMs, we publicly release our models and code under the Responsible AI License.

-2. Laurençon, H., Saulnier, L., Wang, T., Akiki, C., Villanova del Moral, A., Le Scao, T., … Jernite, Y. (2022).
+2. :newspaper: :large_orange_diamond: Laurençon, H., Saulnier, L., Wang, T., Akiki, C., Villanova del Moral, A., Le Scao, T., … Jernite, Y. (2022).
 The BigScience ROOTS Corpus: A 1.6TB Composite Multilingual Dataset.
 Thirty-Sixth Conference on Neural Information Processing Systems Datasets and Benchmarks Track.
 Presented at the New Orleans, United States.
 New Orleans, United States.

 As language models grow ever larger, the need for large-scale high-quality text datasets has never been more pressing, especially in multilingual settings.
 The BigScience workshop, a 1-year international and multidisciplinary initiative, was formed with the goal of researching and training large language models as a values-driven undertaking, putting issues of ethics, harm, and governance in the foreground.
 This paper documents the data creation and curation efforts undertaken by BigScience to assemble the Responsible Open-science Open-collaboration Text Sources (ROOTS) corpus, a 1.6TB dataset spanning 59 languages that was used to train the 176-billion-parameter BigScience Large Open-science Open-access Multilingual (BLOOM) language model.
 We further release a large initial subset of the corpus and analyses thereof, and hope to empower large-scale monolingual and multilingual modeling projects with both the data and the processing tools, as well as stimulate research around this large multilingual corpus.

-3. Jernite, Y., Nguyen, H., Biderman, S., Rogers, A., Masoud, M., Danchev, V., … Mitchell, M. (2022).
+5. :newspaper: :large_orange_diamond: Jernite, Y., Nguyen, H., Biderman, S., Rogers, A., Masoud, M., Danchev, V., … Mitchell, M. (2022).
 Data Governance in the Age of Large-Scale Data-Driven Language Technology.
 2022 ACM Conference on Fairness, Accountability, and Transparency, 2206–2222. https://doi.org/10.1145/3531146.3534637

 The recent emergence and adoption of Machine Learning technology, and specifically of Large Language Models, has drawn attention to the need for systematic and transparent management of language data.
 This work proposes an approach to global language data governance that attempts to organize data management amongst stakeholders, values, and rights.
 Our proposal is informed by prior work on distributed governance that accounts for human values and grounded by an international research collaboration that brings together researchers and practitioners from 60 countries.
 The framework we present is a multi-party international governance structure focused on language data, and incorporating technical and organizational tools needed to support its work.

-4. Ray Choudhury, S., Rogers, A., & Augenstein, I. (2022).
+8. :newspaper: :large_orange_diamond: Ray Choudhury, S., Rogers, A., & Augenstein, I. (2022).
 Machine Reading, Fast and Slow: When Do Models ’Understand’ Language?
 Proceedings of the 29th International Conference on Computational Linguistics, 78–93.
 Gyeongju, Republic of Korea.

 Two of the most fundamental issues in Natural Language Understanding (NLU) at present are: (a) how it can established whether deep learning-based models score highly on NLU benchmarks for the ’right’ reasons; and (b) what those reasons would even be.
 We investigate the behavior of reading comprehension models with respect to two linguistic ’skills’: coreference resolution and comparison.
 We propose a definition for the reasoning steps expected from a system that would be ’reading slowly’, and compare that with the behavior of five models of the BERT family of various sizes, observed through saliency scores and counterfactual explanations.
 We find that for comparison (but not coreference) the systems based on larger encoders are more likely to rely on the ’right’ information, but even they struggle with generalization, suggesting that they still learn specific lexical patterns rather than the general principles of comparison.

-6. Puccetti, G., Rogers, A., Drozd, A., & Dell’Orletta, F. (2022).
+9. :newspaper: Puccetti, G., Rogers, A., Drozd, A., & Dell’Orletta, F. (2022).
 Outliers Dimensions that Disrupt Transformers Are Driven by Frequency.
 Findings of EMNLP 2022.
 Association for Computational Linguistics.

 Transformer-based language models are known to display anisotropic behavior: the token embeddings are not homogeneously spread in space, but rather accumulate along certain directions.
 A related recent finding is the outlier phenomenon: the parameters in the final element of Transformer layers that consistently have unusual magnitude in the same dimension across the model, and significantly degrade its performance if disabled.
 We replicate the evidence for the outlier phenomenon and we link it to the geometry of the embedding space.
 Our main finding is that in both BERT and RoBERTa the token frequency, known to contribute to anisotropicity, also contributes to the outlier phenomenon.
 In its turn, the outlier phenomenon contributes to the ’vertical’ self-attention pattern that enables the model to focus on the special tokens.
 We also find that, surprisingly, the outlier effect on the model performance varies by layer, and that variance is also related to the correlation between outlier magnitude and encoded token frequency.